siamakrp/CQmvc/README.md

 Its printing those you filled ha?
 But how?

 Easy!
-Frameworks Runtime gets the Request data and routes and converts maps them to the actions Parameters.
+Frameworks Runtime gets the Request data and routes and converts and maps them to the Action's Parameters.

-You can think of the {} as [] for arrays and the -> for dot.
+Inside the Form, you can think of the {} as [] for arrays and the -> for dot.
 So the myModel->children{0} means the first child of the model and the children should be an array defined in Model Class.

 Now lets take a more complex example:

-Suppose the children array in UserMode consists of a objects of type ChildModel
+b) Suppose the children array in UserMode consists of a objects of type ChildModel

 App/Model/ChildModel.php

     class ChildModel {

 	public $name;
 	public $lastName;
     }

 So we have this form: